-Eligibility to graduate from a Mount Royal program requires that a student (i) has been officially admitted into the program; and (ii) has completed at least 25% of the graduation requirements as a student within the program; and (iii) has met all residency requirements; and (iv) satisfies all program requirements specified in the curriculum at the time of admission to the program or the current program; and (v) meets the requirements for Good Standing at the time the application to graduate is evaluated.
+Eligibility to graduate from a Mount Royal program requires that a student

+- 1. Has been officially admitted into the program; - 2.
+Has completed at least 25% of the graduation requirements as a student within the program; - 3.
+Has met all residency requirements; - 4.
+Satisfies all program requirements specified in the curriculum at the time of admission to the program or the current program; - 5.
+Meets the requirements for Good Standing at the time the application to graduate is evaluated.